 • NE corner of E Broad St & N 3rd St @ Code VA & Urban Hang Suite

 • SW corner of E Grace St & N 5th St

 • NE corner of E Broad St & N 9th St @ City Hall

 • Virginia St & Canal Walk @ Turning Basin/Riverfront Canal Cruises

-Venture Richmond maintains gateway city beautification projects for downtown Richmond, including weeding, watering and installing seasonal plants.
+Venture Richmond maintains gateway city beautification projects for Downtown Richmond, including weeding, watering and installing seasonal plants (spring & fall).
 Richmond community beautification projects include: 155 sidewalk and median planters, 126 hanging baskets, and 13 planting beds throughout downtown and along the Canal Walk.

 Venture Richmond manages and maintaines the Canal Walk, and in doing so has made the following improvements recently: